Archive How Many Types of Parental Control Are There?

 There’s no need to explain the dangers of the internet.
 Most parents know that they have to protect their children while they’re web surfing but the problem is that they don’t know how.
 Luckily, multiple types of parental controls exist today.

-It’s important to know how many types of parental control exist because there’s a vast arsenal of parental controls in front of you as a parent to choose from.
+It’s important to know how many types of parental control exist because there’s a vast arsenal of parental controls in front of you to choose from.
 To fully appreciate each one, and to make the right choice for your child, it’s better to know what types of parental control exist.
 This way, you can pick the one that suits you and your child’s wants and needs the most.

 Child’s screen activity with parental controls enabled

-Levels of Parental Controls
+Types of Parental Controls

 Overall, parental controls work on three layers or levels.
 Each level has its own capabilities and restrictions.